 Branch Brook Park (Newark; Belleville)

 While many people think Washington, DC, has the largest collection of cherry blossom trees in the United States, it’s actually Branch Brook Park.
 Each April, more than 5,000 trees bloom, creating a spectacular sight—and landing the Cherry Blossom Festival a place in New Jersey Monthly‘s Book of Records.
-The 2024 festivities run from April 6-14 and feature a bike race (Saturday, April 6), 10K run (Sunday, April 7), one-mile run (April 15), family day (Saturday, April 13) and Bloomfest (Sunday, April 14). —Julie Gordon
+The 2024 festivities run from April 6-14 and feature a bike race (Saturday, April 6), 10K run (Sunday, April 7), a one-mile run and family day (Saturday, April 13) and Bloomfest (Sunday, April 14). —Julie Gordon

 CENTRAL JERSEY